Time Series Analysis and Its Applications: With R Examples

 source(url("http://lib.stat.cmu.edu/general/tsa2/Rcode/itall.R"))

 will work.
-If you go this route, you should download itall.R anyway so you have it locally should you need it (it's a small file, about 4kb).
+If you go this route, you should download itall.R anyway so you have it locally should you need it (it's a small file, about 6kb).

 Finally, save your workspace before closing R... that way, all these goodies will be available for the next session... and all the other stuff you did will be there, too.
 Just say, YES.

 If you issue the command lag.plot2(x1,x2,m) you will see the cross-correlations but not the smoothed (red) fit.
-That is, corr=T and smooth=F is the default.
-I did it this way because the smooth is informative but is a little annoying.
-If you just want the scatterplots and nothing else, then lag.plot2(x1,x2,m,corr=F) is the command.
+That is, corr=TRUE and smooth=FALSE is the default.
+I did it this way because the smooth can be informative but is a little annoying.
+If you just want the scatterplots and nothing else, then lag.plot2(x1,x2,m,corr=FALSE) is the command.

 In the following example, x1=SOI and x2=Recruitment and I'm turning on the smooth, the correlations are already on.